 Now that you know this handy glue tip, check out these 45 brilliant gluing tips and tricks.

 All you need is an old toothbrush and a little toothpaste to learn how to clean sneakers and get your old sneakers looking like new!
 Non-gel white toothpaste works great for cleaning white-soled sneakers (colored toothpaste may stain sneakers).
 Apply toothpaste to an old toothbrush and then work the paste into the dirty spots.
 Leave the toothpaste on the shoes for about ten minutes, and then wipe it off with a damp towel.
 Repeat the process if necessary.

 Important: The ingredients in toothpaste may vary from brand to brand, so make sure to try this method on a small unnoticeable spot on your sneakers before applying it to the rest of the shoe.

 Toothpaste will keep your smile in great shape but it’s also pretty handy in cleaning up around the house.
-Check out these 50 things you never knew you could do with toothpaste.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.